APRS Information Services

 QRU

 QRU is the Morse code abbreviation for “Have you anything for me?”
-QRU servers are configured with useful local information such as fire departments, local restaurants, gas/petrol stations, hospitals, police departments, post offices, veterinarian, amateur radio clubs, amateur radio shops, lighthouses, repeaters, and more.
+QRU servers are configured with useful local information such as fire departments, local restaurants, gas/petrol stations, hospitals, police departments, post offices, veterinarians, amateur radio clubs, amateur radio shops, lighthouses, repeaters, and more.

-Unlike the other services, listed here, QRU is meant to be used locally over RF, not the Internet.
+Unlike the other services listed here, QRU is meant to be used locally over RF, not the Internet.
 If you are looking for a hospital, you only want something local, not thousands of km away.

 This is an implementation of the APRS Local Frequency Info Initiative.
 (Who would like to write a more modern version?)

-Popular implementations: http://aprsisce.wikidot.com/doc:qru and https://www.ka2ddo.org/ka2ddo/YAACdocs/querymenu.html .
+Popular implementations:

 REPEAT